-South of Market Audio Dock review
+South of Market Audio Dock full review

 Audyssey’s South of Market Audio Dock is a sleek, pricey speaker system for your iPod, iOS device, or even your Mac.
 The £350 unit sports both a dock-connector cradle and Bluetooth connectivity, and packs in plenty of features coupled with impressive sound.